kgryte/github-get/README.md

 #### 'request'

-The `Query` instance emits a `request` event when making an HTTP request to a Github endpoint.
+A `Query` instance emits a `request` event when making an HTTP request to a Github endpoint.
 If `query.all === true`, a single query could be comprised of multiple requests.
 Each request will result in a `request` event.

 ``` javascript
 function onRequest( evt ) {